MicrosoftDocs/windows-itpro-docs/education/windows/windows-10-pro-to-pro-edu-upgrade.md

 Windows 10 Pro Education is a new offering in Windows 10 Anniversary Update (Windows 10, version 1607).
 This edition builds on the commercial version of Windows 10 Pro and provides important management controls needed in schools by providing education-specific default settings.

-If you have an education tenant and use Windows 10 Pro in your schools now, IT Pros can opt-in to a free upgrade to Windows 10 Pro Education through the Windows Store for Business.
+If you have an education tenant and use Windows 10 Pro in your schools now, global administrators can opt-in to a free upgrade to Windows 10 Pro Education through the Windows Store for Business.
 To take advantage of this offering, make sure you meet the [Requirements for upgrade](#requirements-for-upgrade).

-Starting with Windows 10, version 1607, you can easily move from Windows 10 Pro to Windows 10 Pro Education—no keys and no reboots.
+Starting with Windows 10, version 1607, academic institutions can easily move from Windows 10 Pro to Windows 10 Pro Education—no keys and no reboots.
 After one of your users enters the Azure AD credentials associated with a Windows 10 Pro Education license, the operating system turns from Windows 10 Pro to Windows 10 Pro Education and all the appropriate Windows 10 Pro Education features are unlocked.
 When a license expires or is transferred to another user, the Windows 10 Pro Education device seamlessly steps back down to Windows 10 Pro.

 Previously, only schools or organizations purchasing devices as part of the Shape the Future K-12 program or with a Microsoft Volume Licensing Agreement could deploy Windows 10 Pro Education to their users.
 Now, if you have an education tenant, you can take advantage of the Windows 10 Pro Education features.